Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can make employees uncompetitive, both inside an organization and the larger job market.
+Insufficient personal growth can make employees uncompetitive, both inside an organization and in the overall job market.

 How Do You Stay Competitive?

-- Transferable Skills Set Development: Investing time to develop capabilities required by other related fields.
+- Transferable Skills Set Development: Investing time in developing capabilities demanded by other related fields.

 Negativity

-- Find help whenever you can Find a mentor to ask for advice or ask your colleagues for assistance.
+- Seek out help where possible Find a mentor to ask for assistance or for colleagues to provide business guidance.

 Overcommitting Workload